SonolusHaniwa/sonolus-server-cpp/README.md

 A sample api server for Sonolus, use C++ & MySQL to develop.
 You can use it to test your own Sonolus engine or build a Sonolus server for your self.

+It can be deployed in any Linux devices, even if a moblie phone also can compile the server successfully.

 ## Links

 - [Sonolus Website](https://sonolus.com/)